FAQs

 The Assessor is still required to estimate the market value of every property and record 50% of that as the assessed value (eventually referred to as S.E.V.).
 In addition, the Assessor is also required to multiply individually each previous year's taxable value by the Consumer Price Index (C.P.I.) to calculate each individual capped value.
 The lesser of the assessed value and the capped value will be the taxable value for that property.
 Structural items not previously assessed, for example, new construction, are also added to taxable values.

-In most cases, a property's taxable value will not be increased more that the previous year’s taxable value multiplied by the C.P.I.
-Taxable value can not be higher than the S.E.V.
+In most cases, a property's taxable value will not be increased more than the previous year’s taxable value multiplied by the C.P.I.
+Taxable value cannot be higher than the S.E.V.

 The taxable value will be used for the calculation of property taxes.
 When a transfer of ownership occurs, the taxable value the following year will be based on the S.E.V. that is calculated annually in the year following the sale.